-Kate is an experienced IP and patent lawyer, providing IP leadership for pharmaceutical product development and commercialisation in global markets – from initial scoping through to post-launch.
+Kate is an experienced life sciences patent lawyer, providing IP leadership for product development and commercialisation across global markets in pharmaceuticals, biopharmaceuticals, medical technology and devices, digital health and diagnostics – from initial scoping through to post-launch.
 She has developed and implemented global IP strategies over more than 15 years at multi-national pharmaceutical companies.
 She is an Australian qualified and registered legal practitioner, and has a Master’s degree in IP Law and a BSc in biochemistry.

 Where desirable, Kate assists her clients with litigation settlement strategy and licence negotiations.
 She is a commercially focused adviser and provides digestible recommendations and updates on IP and litigation strategy and competitive risks.

-Kate also advises on IP policy in Australia and New Zealand, drafting submissions to government and providing regional input into global patent policy development and international treaty negotiation.
+Kate also advises on IP policy in Australia and New Zealand, drafting submissions to government and providing regional input into global patent policy development and international treaty negotiation, with a focus on the pharmaceutical and biopharmaceutical industries.

 Kate obtained foundational training in IP licensing and commercialisation (IT and pharma) at Norton Rose (then Deacons Graham & James) and King & Wood Mallesons (then Mallesons Stephen Jaques) and Australia’s Telstra Corporation.